 Haitian Epis (Haitian Seasoning Base) is a traditional Caribbean paste or seasoning prepared with peppers, fresh herbs, garlic, olive oil, and vinegar.
-The recipe varies from home to home, but the main ingredients are almost the same.
+The green sauce recipe varies from home to home, but the main ingredients are almost the same.

-Epis is used as a base to flavor most of the savory dishes in Haitian cooking.
+Epis seasoning is used as a base to flavor most of the savory dishes in Haitian cooking.
 This bold and spicy paste is super easy to make and comes together in just 10 minutes.

 Traditionally, it was prepared in a mortar pestle but to fasten the process, I like to use a food processor.

 You can easily double or triple the Haitian epis recipe and make a big batch to store in an air-tight container for later use.
 This green seasoning freezes well too.

 Bell Peppers – This recipe uses a mix of green and red bell peppers.
 Select the ones that are bright in color, firm to the touch, and free of any bruises or soft patches.

 Herbs – The addition of fresh herbs like parsley and thyme gives it a refreshing taste.